turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

    - solc: 0.5.16+commit.9c3226ce.Emscripten.clang
 ```

 Compiling the smart contracts would create `.json` file in the `build/contracts` directory.
-It stores `ABI` and other necessary metadata.
+It stores `ABI` and other necessary metadata. `ABI` refers to Application Binary Interface, which is basically a standard for interacting with the smart contracts from outside the blockchain as well as contract-to-contract interaction.
+Please refer to the Solidity's documentation about ABI's [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html#:~:text=The%20Contract%20Application%20Binary%20Interface,contract%2Dto%2Dcontract%20interaction.&text=This%20specification%20does%20not%20address,known%20only%20at%20run%2Dtime) in order to learn more.

 ## Fund the account and run migrations on the C-Chain